phalpern/WG21-halpern/vector-execution-models.md

 ------------------------

-A vector-enabled function (also called a simd-enabled function) is a function that that, when called within a vector loop, executes as if it were part of the vector loop.
+A vector-enabled function (also called a simd-enabled function) is a function that, when called within a vector loop, is compiled as if it were part of the vector loop.
 Multiple lanes can execute the same vector-enabled function concurrently, and all of the attributes of vector execution apply to the body of the function.
 In Cilk Plus and OpenMP, a vector-enabled function must